grunde73/flycastsim/README.md

 $ pip install -r requirements.txt
 $ streamlit run streamlit_app.py
 ```
-Which will launch the app in your default browser, the .
+Which will launch the app in your default browser.
+The instructions
+above will also install the `flycast` package in your Python environment,
+examples of its use is found in the `flysim_examples.ipyn` Jupyter
+notebook.

 ## Disclaimer
 ```txt